MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/dax-column-measure-references.md

 ## Measures

 A measure is a model-level object.
 For this reason, measure names must be unique within the model.
 However, in the **Fields** pane, report authors will see each measure associated with a single model table.
 This association is set for cosmetic reasons, and you can configure it by setting the **Home Table** property for the measure.
+For more information, see [Measures in Power BI Desktop](../desktop-measures/md#organizing-your-measures).

 It's possible to use a fully qualified measure in your expressions.
 DAX intellisense will even offer the suggestion.
 However, it isn't necessary, and it's not a recommended practice.
 If you change the home table for a measure, any expression that uses a fully qualified measure reference to it will break.
 You'll then need to edit each broken formula to remove (or update) the measure reference.